themistocleous/themistocleous.github.io/software.md

 Themistocleous, Charalambos (2011).
 Computational Greek Phonology: IPAGreek. *The 10th International Conference of Greek Linguistics*.
 Komotini, Greece.

+---

+# Praat Scripts

+You may find several Praat scripts in my [GitHub repository](https://github.com/themistocleous/praat_scripts).
+These are scripts for opening, saving, and manipulating sounds and Praat objects.
+I will be updating this repository as soon as I have something new to add.

+Please also visit my [GitHub](https://github.com/themistocleous) repositories.

+---

 # Keyboard layouts for Windows and macOS
 ![CG2](https://github.com/themistocleous/Keyboard_Layouts/raw/master/CG2.jpg)